jeetu-sah/vuejs-interview-questions/README.md

 # Vue.Js Interview Questions.
-In this repository, I have listed some Vue.js Interview Questions. <br />
+In this repository, I have listed some Vue.js Interview Questions and their answer. <br />

 1. [What is Vue.js?](#what-is-react-js) <br />
 2. [Mention some of the features of Vue.js.](#what-is-react-js) <br />